-Goods have to be durable, free from inherent faults, and last a reasonable time, so if an £800 fridge freezer is scrap after 3 years because the main insulation has failed and it can’t be repaired at reasonable cost how is that the retailer’s fault?
+Goods have to be durable, free from inherent faults, and last a reasonable time.
+But if an £800 fridge freezer is scrap after 3 years because the main insulation has failed and it can’t be repaired at reasonable cost how is that the retailer’s fault?
 It’s the manufacturer who is to blame.
-It’s nothing to do with the retailer (apart from if they are knowingly selling poor quality products, in which case – no sympathy).
-Yet under the UK Sale of Goods Act only the retailer has to deal with it and compensate if a customer is correct in thinking it hasn’t lasted a reasonable time.
+It has nothing to do with the retailer (apart from if they are knowingly selling poor quality products).
+Yet under the UK Sale of Goods Act only the retailer is responsible and has to compensate if a customer is correct in thinking it hasn’t lasted a reasonable time.

 Our contract is with the retailer

-The retailer is the one who took our money, so a manufacturer can’t give it back if they never had it.
-The manufacture has no Sale of goods obligations to us at all other than the obligation to honour their guarantee.
-They sold the appliance to the retailer, who then sold it (at profit) to us.
+The retailer is the one who took our money.
+So a manufacturer can’t give it back if they never had it.
+The manufacture has no sale of goods obligations to us other than the obligation to honour their guarantee.
+They sold the appliance to the retailer.
+They then sold it (at profit) to us.
 Clearly this is why we have to deal with the retailer when things go wrong.
-However, whilst no retailer would be likely to complain about that if things go wrong straight away, it’s a massive burden to have to deal with faults and replacements years later, which the sale of goods act clearly obliges them to do under many circumstances (Out of guarantee – even by a long time doesn’t always mean you should pay).
+Retailers wouldn’t complain about that if things go wrong straight away.
+Yet it’s a massive burden to have to deal with faults and replacements several years later, which the sale of goods act clearly obliges them to do under many circumstances (out of guarantee – even by a long time doesn’t always mean you should pay).
 This is especially tough on small retailers.

-Are the manufacturers to blame for our struggle to get recompense for faulty or poor quality goods?
+Are manufacturers to blame for our struggle to get recompense for faulty or poor quality goods?

-From our point of view it’s the retailers who try to limit our claims as much as possible, but if every time a retailer compensated a customer with a free repair or replacement they were able to claim their costs back from the manufacturer (who is really responsible) there should be few problems.
-I suspect that much of the time this isn’t the case, otherwise why would retailers be so stubborn about free repairs or replacements the minute a manufacturer’s guarantee expires?
+From the consumer’s point of view it’s the retailers who try to limit our claims.
+If retailers were able to claim their costs back from the manufacturer (who is really responsible) every time they compensated a customer with a free repair or replacement there would be few problems.
+I suspect that much of the time this isn’t the case though.
+Otherwise why would retailers be so stubborn about free repairs or replacements the minute a manufacturer’s guarantee expires?

-However, as explained in opening paragraphs, there’s a logical reason why the government put the onus onto the retailer.
-But until the government somehow make manufacturer’s properly, or at least equally responsible, the status quo will remain, and almost every time consumers have a valid claim they will meet resistance, disinformation, stubbornness and stress.
-Retailers are well aware that, most consumers will just complain but accept rejections, or push a little more but then give up when faced with the, “I’m sorry but it’s out of its guarantee” response.
+As explained in opening paragraphs, there’s a logical reason why the government put the onus onto the retailer.
+But until the government somehow make manufacturer’s properly, or at least equally responsible, the status quo will remain.
+Almost every time consumers have a valid claim they will meet resistance, disinformation, stubbornness and stress.
+Retailers are well aware that most consumers will just complain but then accept rejections, or push a little more but then give up when faced with the, “I’m sorry but it’s out of its guarantee” response.